anodyne/nova/README.md

 * updated markitUp to version 1.1.6
 * updated the basic install data
 * updated the settings page to be able to show skin previews
+* updated the structure stylesheets for all the skins
+* updated the join form to use a better designed form
+* updated the language files
+* udpated the search page to use a better designed form
+* updated the contact page to use a better designed form
+* updated the lightness skin
+* updated the sunny skin

 Known Issues
 ------------